Dog429436/math_parser/README.md

 4. Build and run the program using your IDE's functionality.

 ## Usage
-Once the Math Parser is running, you can input mathematical expressions directly if you want to use verbose mode enter -v:
+Once the Math Parser is running, you can input mathematical expressions directly You can choose between two modes: Default and Verbose.
-- Defualt mode:
+## Defualt mode:
 Enter equation: 3 + 5 * (2 - 8)
 Result: -27
 - Verbose mode (-v):